moirahartigan/lets-cook-it/README.md

     * [unsplash](https://unsplash.com)
     * [pexels](https://www.pexels.com)
     * [pixabay](https://pixabay.com/)
- * The site logo image was designed by myself Moira Hartigan with the use of [Free Logo Maker](https://logomakr.com/)
+ * The recipe images were all taken from the original recipes which have been linked on the site in each recipe

 ### Acknowledgements
 * I would like to thank the Slack Community for their endless support.